louispan/data-diverse-lens/README.md

 # Changelog

-* 1.0.1.0
+* 2.0.0.0
+  - Breaking change: Removed HasProject and AsInject typeclasses and changed them back to functions.
-  - Added 'Matching' typeclasses for polymorphic 'matching'
+  - Added 'MatchingFacet' typeclasses for polymorphic 'matching' of prisms.
+  - Added constraint synonyms for Project/Inject/Projected/Injected.

 * 1.0.0.1
   - Fixed missing exports of the new lens classes.